Archibaka/Epstein/README.md

 in the separate window unless don't want to discuss content from the database with your RAG system

-### conv.py <a href=https://stackoverflow.com/questions/78010107/how-to-translate-symbols-from-latin-to-cyrillic> changes keyboard layout </a>
+### conv.py <a id= "conv" href=https://stackoverflow.com/questions/78010107/how-to-translate-symbols-from-latin-to-cyrillic> changes keyboard layout </a>

 <!-- ROADMAP -->
 ## Roadmap